axelvaldez/radical-companies/_posts/force/2023-03-14-the-difference-between-centralized-ownership-and-co-onwership.markdown

 </div>

 <h1>&nbsp;</h1>
- <p>At one point I wwrote, <span class="_quotespan">&hellip; centralized governance and ownership will destroy us.
+ <p>At one point I wrote, <span class="_quotespan">&hellip; centralized governance and ownership will destroy us.
 A lot of folks seem to agree that we have to decentralize decision making (co-management), but we also have to decentralize ownership (co-ownership).
 We have to let wealth flow to the people who created it.
 We need to co-ownership in addition to co-management.</span></p>
  <p>Not clear at all.
 I have this thing about using the fewest words possible to say things, but sometimes I go way over.
 This is one case where I did.
 This is what I mean to say,</p>
   <ul>
    <li><span class="_quotespan">&hellip; centralized governance and ownership will destroy us.</span> &ndash; I stand by this.</li>